DoodlesEpic/Dotfiles/README.md

 - Use GNOME tweaks to center new windows
 - Optionally also set mouse right click to maximize windows horizontally (doesn't work with everything well)

+#### The other extensions software

+- Use it to grab blur-my-shell
+- Set up blur-my-shell to stop conflicting with dash to dock

 ### Extra

 - Limit Linux kernel installations to 2 to reduce space usage: